OhItsAidan/SSH-Honeypot-Aidan-Edition/README.md

 ```

 ## 📄 Log Output
-A big part of this project is to capture the activity within the honeypot, the results are recoreded into /app/ssh_honeypot.log inside the container.
+A big part of this project is to capture the activity within the honeypot, the results are recorded into /app/ssh_honeypot.log inside the container.
 You can view them with this command:
 ```bash
 docker exec -it ssh_honeypot cat /app/ssh_honeypot.log
 ```